perez987/OpenCore-and-UEFI-Secure-Boot/guide/The easy way.md

 	- EFI/OC/OpenCore.efi
 	- EFI/OC/Driver/*.efi
 	- EFI/OC/Tools/*.efi
+	- EFI/boot.efi

 - Restart

 4.- BIOS: Enable UEFI Secure Boot and reboot to select boot device

 5.- Select partition 1 of the USB stick and check if OpenCore and macOS boot as expected.

 If everything works well, you can boot with this same version of OpenCore from any internal or external drive with UEFI Secure Boot enabled.

 Whenever you update OpenCore, you need to replace OpenCore .efi files.
+And every time you update macOS you must get the new boot.efi file of the i386 folder and do Enroll EfI Image again.
 Maybe it's better to do Secure Boot >> Key management >> Reset to Default Keys before enrolling the new .efi files.

-Windows still boots fine with UEFI Secure Boot enabled as the OEM secure variables and Microsoft certificates registered in the firmware have not been changed.
+Windows still boots fine with UEFI Secure Boot enabled as OEM secure variables and Microsoft certificates registered in the firmware have not been changed.

-This method seems to have a lower risk of ending up with a locked or even bricked BIOS.
+This method seems to have a much lower risk of ending up with a locked or even bricked BIOS.

 ### Source